How to Create Movement and Action, Step by Step Drawing Tutorial by Carlos Gomes Cabral

 Notice how it looks odd when your design is based on complex lines of action:

 We see a perfect example of simplicity and rhythm in cartooning.
-The line of action provides to the artist a chance to broaden the impact of his scenes.
+The line of action provides the artist with a chance to broaden the impact of his scenes.
 Use this method even before defining the proportion of your characters.
 I assure you that the final result of the movement will be extremely satisfactory.

 To help us understand the techniques and processes used to give life to cartoon drawings, we must know the theoretical principles on which these techniques are based.